GetAmbush/code-challenge/challenge3.md

 ## Description

-The challenge is to build a front-end application using HTML/CSS and any language/framework you want for listing GitHub issues and marking them as favorites.
+The challenge is to build a front-end application using HTML/CSS and any language/framework you want to list GitHub issues and mark them as favorites.

 You are free to use any stack (language/framework) you want (like React, Angular, Vue, Elm, etc) and we will also evaluate your knowledge about the technologies you selected for this challenge.